manishrps/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_11_Lab10_Ex3_Create_Intune_Policies.md

 Many mobile device management (MDM) solutions help protect organizational data by requiring users and devices to meet certain requirements.
 In Intune, these requirements are referred to as compliance policies.
 Compliance policies define the rules and settings that users and devices must meet to be compliant.
 When combined with Conditional Access requirements, administrators can block users and devices that do not meet the rules.

+In this exercise, you will begin by creating a noncompliance notification message template.
+Then when you create a compliance policy, if a device becomes noncompliant, Holly wants to select this noncompliance notification message template to send an email to the end user and to the MOD Administrator account.

+### Task 1: Create a noncompliant email message template

+In your role as Holly Dickson, Adatum's Enterprise Administrator, want to send an email message to any end user whose device becomes noncompliant.
+The email will also be sent to the MOD Administrator.
+Before you create a compliance policy in task 2, you must first create the noncompliant email message template that you will assign to the policy.

+1. You should still be logged into LON-CL1 as the **Admin** and into Microsoft 365 as **Holly Dickson**.

+2. In your **Edge** browser, you should still have the **Microsoft Endpoint Manager admin center** open from the first exercise in this lab; if so, then select it now.
+If you closed it, then in **Microsoft 365 admin center**, under the **Admin centers** group in the left-hand navigation pane, select **Endpoint Manager**..

+3. In the **Microsoft Endpoint Manager admin center**, in the left-hand navigation pane select **Endpoint security**.

+4. On the **Endpoint security | Overview** page, in the middle pane under the **Manage** section, select **Device compliance**.

+5. On the **Compliance policies | Policies** page, in the middle pane, select **Notifications**.

+6. On the **Compliance policies | Notificationis** page, in the details pane on the right select **+Create notification** on the menu bar.

+7. On the **Create notification** page, note the three steps that appear at the top of the page.
+You are currently on the step **1 - Basics** page.
+In the **Name** field, enter **Retire device template**.
+Leave all the other options set to their default settings and select **Next**.

+8. On the step **2 - Notification message templates** page, enter **WARNING: Noncompliant device** in the **Subject** field.
+Then enter **Your device became noncompliant and has been retired.** Select **Next**.

+9. On the step **3 - Review + create** page, review your template settings.
+If any need to be corrected, select **Previous** to return to the appropriate page and make the necessary edits.
+If everything looks OK, select **Create**.

+10. In your browser session, leave all the tabs open for the next task.

-### Task 1: Create and apply a compliance policy
+### Task 2: Create and apply a compliance policy

 In your role as Holly Dickson, Adatum's Enterprise Administrator, you will create a compliance policy that governs Windows 10 devices at Adatum Corporation.
 This policy will dictate what the minimum requirements are for accessing Adatum's environment.
-It will also control how long a device can stay out of compliance before it's locked out from use; thereby, requiring administrator assistance to make it operational again.
+It will also control how long a device can stay out of compliance before it's locked out from use, thereby, requiring administrator assistance to make it operational again.
 The policy will also control who it's assigned to, which in this case will be all devices enrolled in Microsoft Intune.

 1. You should still be logged into LON-CL1 as the **Admin** and into Microsoft 365 as **Holly Dickson**.

-2. In your **Edge** browser, enter the following URL in the address bar to open the Microsoft Endpoint Manager admin center: **https://Endpoint.microsoft.com**.
+2. In your **Edge** browser, you should still have the **Microsoft Endpoint Manager admin center** open from the first exercise in this lab; if so, then select it now.
+If you closed it, then in **Microsoft 365 admin center**, under the **Admin centers** group in the left-hand navigation pane, select **Endpoint Manager**..

-3. On the **Microsoft Endpoint Manager admin center**, in the left-hand navigation pane under the **Devices** section, select **Compliance policies** under **Policy**.
+3. In the **Microsoft Endpoint Manager admin center**, in the left-hand navigation pane select **Devices**.

+4. In the **Devices | Overview** window, in the middle pane under the **Policy** section, select **Compliance policies**.

-4. On the **Compliance policies | Policies** window, in the details pane on the right, select **+Create Policy**.
+5. On the **Compliance policies | Policies** window, in the details pane on the right, select **+Create Policy** on the menu bar.

-5. On the **Create a policy** pane that appears, select the **Platform** field, and in the drop-down menu that appears, select **Windows 10 and later**.
+6. On the **Create a policy** pane that appears, select the **Platform** field, and in the drop-down menu that appears, select **Windows 10 and later**.
 Select **Create**.

-6. On the **Windows 10 compliance policy** window, note the six steps that appear at the top of the page.
-You are currently in the **Step 1 - Basics** page.
+7. On the **Windows 10 compliance policy** window, note the five steps that appear at the top of the page.
+You are currently on the step **1 - Basics** page.
 Enter **Compliance1** in the **Name** field and then select **Next**.

-7. On the **Step 2 - Compliance settings** page, select **Device Health** to expand it.
+8. On the step **2 - Compliance settings** page, select **Device Health** to expand it.
 Review the available settings and then select **Device Health** again to collapse it.

-8. On the **Step 2 - Compliance settings** page, select **Device Properties** to expand it.
+9. On the step **2 - Compliance settings** page, select **Device Properties** to expand it.
 In the **Minimum OS version** field, enter **10.0.17763.1192** and then note the check mark that appears on the right side of the field.
-Select **Device Properties** again to collapse it.
+Select **Device Properties** again to collapse the section.

-9. On the **Step 2 - Compliance settings** page, review the other available options and then select **Next**.
+10. On the step **2 - Compliance settings** page, expand the remaining sections and review them, and then when you are done, select **Next**.

-10. On the **Step 3 - Actions for noncompliance** page, you can create a list of actions that you want taken when a device becomes noncompliant.
+11. On the step **3 - Actions for noncompliance** page, you can create a list of actions that you want taken when a device becomes noncompliant.
 One default action is already defined (**Mark device noncompliant**); this action cannot be changed or deleted.
 This action is scheduled to be performed **Immediately** (which means, on the day the device becomes noncompliant). <br/>

-    Given the problems caused at Adatum by users with noncompliant devices, Holly also wants to remotely lock any device that becomes noncompliant.
-To create this action, select the field under the **Action** column, and then select **Remotely lock the noncompliant device** in the menu that appears.
+    Given the problems caused at Adatum by users with noncompliant devices, Holly also wants to retire any device that becomes noncompliant.
+To create this action, select the field under **Mark device noncompliant**, and then select **Retire the noncompliant device** in the drop-down menu that appears.
 The **Schedule (days after noncompliance)** field is set to 0 by default, which means this action will be performed immediately on the day the device is flagged as noncompliant.
 Leave this field set to 0. <br/>

     **Note:** To the right of this action is an ellipsis icon, which provides the option to delete this action.
 Do not delete this action; the point of indicating this is to let you know that you can delete any actions that you manually create.
 Note also that a **Delete** option is not available for the default action that marks the device as noncompliant. <br/>

+12. Repeat the previous step, time time selecting the **Send email to end user** action. <br/>

+    Leave the **Schedule (days after noncompliance)** field set to 0. <br/>

+    Under the **Message template** column, select **None selected**.

-    Select **Next**.
+12. Select **Next**.

-11. On the **Step 4 - Scope tags** page, no scope tags will be assigned to the policy, so select **Next**.
+13. On the step **4 - Scope tags** page, no scope tags will be assigned to the policy, so select **Next**.

 12. On the **Step 5 - Assignments** page, you want to assign this policy to all the devices in the **Enrolled devices** group, which you created in the prior exercise. <br/>